GNU-Ymir/Documentations/en/primitives/functions.md

 ## Function body

 The body of a function is an expression.
-Every expression in Ymir are typed, but that does not mean that every expression have a value, as they can be typed as `void` expression.
+Every expression in *Ymir* are typed, but that does not mean that every expression have a value, as they can be typed as `void` expression.
+The expression (body of the function) is evaluated when the function is entered, and its value is used as the value of the function.
 A simple **`add`** function can be written as follows:

 ```ymir
 def add (x : i32, y : i32)-> i32